Coffee lovers and home bakers drive strongest Nestle quarter in a decade

 Nestle said it had made further progress in reshaping its portfolio, as it expands in health and wellness foods and pulls out of underperforming businesses.

-It recently sold its North American water brands to One Rock Capital Partners for $4.3 billion and also offloaded its Yinlu peanut milk business in China.
+Schneider said the company’s focus for acquisitions was on high-growth categories like coffee or petcare, but “across the full spectrum, if something is a good fit and strengthens us, we’re open”.

-Schneider has said the focus will be more on acquisitions this year.
-The group recently bought premium water brand Essentia in the United States.
+Nestle recently sold its North American water brands to One Rock Capital Partners for $4.3 billion, but bought U.S. premium water brand Essentia.
+It also offloaded its Yinlu peanut milk business in China.

 Reporting by Silke Koltrowitz.
 Editing by Kim Coghill and Mark Potter